161sam/ai-workspaces/README.md

 - Build smart assistants tailored to your needs.
 - Analyze information and gain insights.
 - Generate creative content.
+- Access a full desktop environment directly in your browser.

 This setup provides a comprehensive suite of cutting-edge services, all pre-configured to work together.
 Key advantages include:

-- **Rich Toolset:** Get a curated collection of powerful open-source tools for AI development, automation, and monitoring, all in one place.
+- **Rich Toolset:** Get a curated collection of powerful open-source tools for AI development, automation, monitoring, and remote desktop access, all in one place.
 - **Scalable n8n Performance:** n8n runs in `queue` mode by default, leveraging Redis for task management and Postgres for data storage.
 You can dynamically specify the number of n8n workers during installation, allowing for robust parallel processing of your workflows to handle demanding loads.
+- **Remote Desktop Access:** Access full desktop environments (Ubuntu, KDE, XFCE, MATE, Fedora, Alpine) directly through your browser with Guacamole.
 - **Full Control:** All of this is hosted by you, giving you full control over your data, operations, and how resources are allocated.

 ### What's Included